umbraco/UmbracoDocs/Documentation/Reference/Management/Data-Types/Built-in-Data-Types/index.md

-#Default Data Type Render Controls
+#Built-in Data Type Render Controls

-This page contains a list of all the default Umbraco datatypes and a short description of what they do:
+This page contains a list of all the built-in Umbraco data type render controls and a short description of what they do:

 ##[Checkbox list](Checkbox-List.md)
 Displays a list of preset values as a list of checkbox controls.
 The preset values are modified in the developer section under "data types" / checkbox list where new items can be added.
 The value saved is a comma separeted string of prevalue IDs